IBM/protect-webapp-using-runtime-container-security/README.md

 Now you are all set to use NeuVector with your IKS Cluster.
 You can start with setting your own security policies and test.

-### 4. Set Policies
+### 4. Set Policies To Detect Attacks

-  Let us now set up policies to detect the various types of attack.
+  Let us now set up some policies to detect the various types of attack.

   **(i) Cross site request forgery**

+  The vulnerable application exposes an API for password change:
+  /vulnerabilities/csrf/?password_new=password&password_conf=password&Change=Change

+  Let us set up a policy that detects an invocation to this API.

   Click on `Policy` -> `DLP Sensors` on NeuVector Dashboard.